FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/HDF5 Docs.rst

 ======================================

 Use this reference as a structural map of the `input.hdf5` file.
 Variables shown in **red** correspond to entries in the Data Input
-Manual, while those in **green** are internal cross-reference or ID fields used by the HDF5 structure.
+Manual, while those in **green** are internal cross-reference or ID fields used to link data across different tables.

 .. contents:: Contents
    :local: